 Violent Crimes in San Diego

 In San Diego, a violent crime is a crime where the person uses violence or threats of violence against the victim.
 For these type of crimes, violence can either be the means of committing the crime or the objective of the crime.
 Each crime is made up of specific elements that a prosecutor must prove in the case.
 The prosecutor must be able to prove each element beyond a reasonable doubt.
 This means that if just one element of a crime cannot be proven, the jury must acquit the defendant of all charges.
+If facing these charges, consult a competent San Diego attorney with experience in handling these and similar assault and battery cases.

 Understanding Penal Code Section 667.5